Max Ferguson Schneider: Military career

 Afterwards he was assigned to the Provisional Ranger Group, commanded by Colonel James Earl Rudder.
 Just before the Battle of Normandy, Schneider was given command on the 5th Ranger Battalion.
 He led the 5th Ranger Battalion during the landing on Omaha Beach.
 For Schneider's actions in the battle, he was awarded the Distinguished Service Cross.
-On August 1944 Schneider, by then a lieutenant colonel, was sent to the United States.
+In August 1944 Schneider, by then a lieutenant colonel, was sent to the United States.
 He completed Command and General Staff College and received a Regular Army commission in 1946.

 Schneider fought in the Korean War.
-In 1959, while he was posted in South Korea, he died.
+In 1959, while he was posted in South Korea, he died by suicide.

 Honors

 Schneider received the nation's second-highest award for valor, the Distinguished Service Cross.
 He was inducted posthumously to the Army Ranger Hall of Fame in 1992.